martinescardo/HoTTEST-Summer-School/Agda/HITs/Solutions5-dan.lagda.md

 circles-to-torus' (x , y) = circles-to-torus x y
 ```

-**Below are some "extra credit" exercies if you want more to do.
+**Below are some "extra credit" exercises if you want more to do.
 These
 are (even more) optional: nothing in the next lecture will depend on you
 understanding them.
 The next section (H space) is harder code but uses
 only the circle, whereas the following sections are a bit easier code